• Skip to primary navigation

 • Scissors or paper cutter – I have had this paper cutter for years, and it’s one of my most used supplies ever

-A small paper square is painted on.
+A close up on one of the mini paintings: A small paper square is painted on.
 The person painting is holding a Q-Tip and using orange paint to make zig zag rays around a yellow circle to resemble a sun.

 Directions